fbatta/wedding-website/content/en/ourstory.md

 {{% details title="Epilogue" closed="true" %}}

-Not all the scenes are ours.
+Not all the scenes are exclusively ours.

 Along the way, family and friends added their lines and their colours.
-If you hold this invitation, it's because you shaped us and our history.
+If you hold this invitation, it's because you shape us and our history.

 Without your part, this movie would've never been made.